 How We Built 3 New Socially Responsible Investing Portfolios

 It makes sense that some investors try to align their investments with the values and social ideals that shape their worldview.
-The way you live, the career you choose, and the people you care about align with your personal values; shouldn’t your investments do the same?
+The way they live, the career they choose, and the people they care about align with their personal values; shouldn’t their investments do the same?

 Socially responsible investing (SRI) is an approach to investing that reduces exposure to companies that are deemed to have a negative social impact—e.g., companies that profit from poor labor standards or environmental devastation—while increasing exposure to companies that are deemed to have a positive social impact—e.g., companies that foster inclusive workplaces or commit to environmentally sustainable practices.

 The Betterment SRI portfolio strategy aims to maintain the diversified, low-fee approach of Betterment’s core portfolio while increasing investments in companies that meet SRI criteria.
 Betterment has constructed three SRI portfolios, each with a different focus within the realm of Environmental, Social, and Governance (ESG) investing.
 Betterment’s Broad Impact portfolio offers increased exposure to companies that rank highly on all ESG criteria equally, while Betterment’s Climate and Social Impact portfolios focus on increasing exposure to companies with positive impact on a specific subset of ESG criteria To learn more about how and why we’ve built the Betterment SRI portfolios, read on to the following sections.
 The technical details of our approach can be found in our full portfolio methodology as well as in our SRI disclosures.